 CO & CO2 may get entered the Hydrocracking reactor along with makeup gas from the upstream hydrogen-producing unit.
 If the sudden excess concentration of CO/CO2 is allowed to enter the reactor it can cause abrupt exotherm across the reactor due to a methanation reaction which is a highly exothermic reaction.

 2. The high-pressure drop across the reactor bed

 The high-pressure drop across the reactor is a prominent factor to limit the cycle length of the hydrotreating reactor.
 Pressure drop caused by coking can be regenerated while metal contaminants have an irreversible loss of hydrotreating catalyst.
-The abnormal high differential pressure will damage the reactor internals and as a result, the long shut down of the unit with the great financial loss.
-While if the operator sees sudden pressure increment at the reactor inlet, then immediately unit load and gasses flow should be reduced to bring the pressure drop within the operating range.
+The abnormally high differential pressure will damage the reactor internals and as a result, the long shutdown of the unit with the great financial loss.
+While if the operator sees a sudden pressure increment at the reactor inlet, then immediately unit load and gases flow should be reduced to bring the pressure drop within the operating range.
 If the high-pressure drop is allowed to sustain for a prolonged time, then it might damage the reactor internals.

 Causes of high-pressure drop across the hydrotreating reactor